openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

     -- --save-images
 ```

-Extra options for export to the Open Images format:
+Extra options for exporting to the Open Images format:

 - `--save-images` - save image files when exporting the dataset
   (by default, `False`)